 Step Eleven: Hire a professional Copy Editor

 This will likely be the most expensive part of the entire book production process, but it is well worth every penny.
-Copy editors are a dream come true for fiction authors – the singular focus of their job is to take your writing and make it even better.
+Copy editors are a dream come true for fiction authors: the singular focus of their job is to take your writing and make it even better.
 They are the coach in your corner of the boxing ring and the quality control team of You Incorporated.
 They bring a unique skill-set to the drafting and revisions process, as well as a well trained and a critical lens to your writing.
 Do NOT skip this step.
 Work with an editor to get your manuscript as polished as it can possibly get!

 Step Twelve: Choose a Path to Publication